When it comes to your children’s eyes, be diligent with regular exams

 Keep in mind that symptoms of eye strain are less likely for children under 12 years old.

 At home, be diligent.
 Look for potential eye issues and listen to your children.
 Are they complaining of headaches after reading, eye fatigue, dry eye, blurring of vision, or double vision?
-If so, then a visit to an optometrist or ophthalmologist is warranted to rule out any underlying eye conditions.
+If so, then a visit to an eye doctor, optometrist or ophthalmologist is warranted to rule out any underlying eye conditions.

 Corrective contact lenses or glasses may be all that is needed to correct early eye issues.
 But the parents’ job doesn’t end there.
 You must continue to pay close attention to your children’s eyesight, including teaching them how to take care of their corrective eye wear.